 Perfect for: Brunch + buying picnic supplies

-Oscars is the perfect spot to have dinner in summer - most of the tables are partially or completely outside which on a warm evening is just perfect.
-They do a really decent selection of pizza, pasta and more conventional mains and always have a great selection of wines.
+Oscars is the perfect spot to have dinner in summer - most of the tables are partially or wholly outside which on a warm evening is just perfect.
+They have a decent selection of pizza, pasta and more conventional mains and always have a great selection of wines.

 Perfect for: Friday date night dinner